 USDA Seeks Proposals for Joint Chiefs’ Landscape Restoration Partnership

 The U.S. Department of Agriculture (USDA) is asking for proposals for the Joint Chiefs’ Landscape Restoration Partnership to improve forest health on public and private lands.
-USDA’s Natural Resources Conservation Service (NRCS) and the Forest Service are seeking the proposals by Aug.
+USDA’s Natural Resources Conservation Service (NRCS) and Forest Service are seeking the proposals by Aug.
 5, 2022, for fiscal year 2023.

 Joints Chiefs’ aligns with the Biden-Harris administration’s broader effort to reduce wildfire threats to communities and landowners, protect water quality and supply, and improve wildlife habitat for at-risk species.
 Most recently, President Biden’s Bipartisan Infrastructure Law codified the initiative, showing broad support for the effort because of its inclusion in the once-in-a-generation investment to improve infrastructure and rural communities.
 Fiscal year 2023 projects will build on the fiscal year 2022 investment of more than $48 million on projects that will mitigate wildfire risk, protect water quality, improve wildlife habitat, restore forest ecosystems and ultimately contribute to USDA’s efforts to combat climate change.